 While Patrick was planting the Faith in Ireland in the time of Laoghaire, Aonghus, son of Natfraoch was king of Munster, and when Patrick proceeded to Munster to preach, this Aonghus, son of Natfraoch, came to Magh Feimhean in the northern Deise to welcome him, and conducted him to the royal residence of Cashel in Eoghanacht, which is now called Middlethird, and there Aonghus accepted faith and baptism from him.
 Thus speaks an old Life of Patrick which we quoted above in treating of Niall: "As he was going into Munster, Aonghus, son of Natfraoch, king of Munster, came to meet him to Magh Feimhean in the country of the Deise, and joyfully conducted him to the royal seat which is called Cashel in the district of Eoghanacht, and there king Aonghus believed and was baptized."
-And in the same passage it is stated that it was through the foot of Aonghus that St. Patrick drove the point of his crozier.
+[485] And in the same passage it is stated that it was through the foot of Aonghus that St. Patrick drove the point of his crozier.
 Here is what we read therein: "As St. Patrick was standing and giving a blessing to the king, he drove the point of his blessed crozier into the king's foot."
-From this it is to be inferred that it was through the foot of Aonghus, son of Niall, king of Ulster.
+[486] From this it is to be inferred that it was through the foot of Aonghus, son of Natfraoch, king of Munster, that Patrick drove the point of his crozier, and not through the foot of Eoghan, son of Niall, king of Ulster.
 Even a learned seancha of Leath Guinn, to wit, Torna, son of Muiris O Maolconaire, agrees with the above in a poem beginning, "The bishops' blessing on the race of Eibhear."
 Thus does he speak:

-Through the foot of Aonghus, great the discomfort, Went the point of Patrick's crozier;

-So that the floor was covered with his blood, The deed is no whispered gossip.
+Through the foot of Aonghus, great the discomfort, Went the point of Patrick's crozier; So that the floor was covered with his blood, The deed is no whispered gossip.